-- How she appears to the world: This is how she sounds to others.
+How they appear to the world: This is how they sound to others.

-- How she wants to appear: This is how she’d sound if she was brave enough to say what she really thinks (or not say if she’s too open about her opinions or feelings).
+How they want to appear: This is how they’d sound if they were brave enough to say what they really think (or not say if they’re too open about their opinions or feelings).

 2. How do you want the character to sound?

 This will go hand in hand with the overall tone of the book.
 If the novel is funny, odds are the protagonist is going to be funny as well.
 Their internal voice will reflect the type of humor they enjoy and employ.
 If the novel’s tone is dark and brooding, the narrator will probably see the darker side of things and contemplate their surroundings and situations in a more serious manner.
 Consider: